taperj/aprcoin-tor/README.md

 example directory structure once this project is pulled and the blockchain directories have been uploaded to the root directory of the project:<br>
 <br>
 $ ls
-aprcoin.conf  blocks  chainstate  Dockerfile  services  sporks<br>
+aprcoin.conf  blocks  chainstate  Dockerfile  peers.dat  README.md  services  sporks<br>

 I will be adding a wrapper script to add aprcoin configuration options easily in the future.
 For the moment manually edit the aprcoin.conf file using a text editor.
 The configuration directives that need to be edited will be: